-- A cartoon-style drawing of your face (many graphics / paint programs can create these from a photo). - A photo of your computer, keyboard, desk or something else writingrelated. - Your logo (though again be aware that it may not reproduce well at a tiny size).
+- A cartoon-style drawing of your face: many graphics / paint programs can create these from a photo. - A photo of your computer, keyboard, desk or something else writingrelated. - Your business logo, if you have one (though again be aware that it may not reproduce well at a tiny size).